 The Company makes quarterly, semi-annual and annual disclosures in line with Article 433 of the PRA rulebook.
-The full Pillar 3 disclosure is made on an annual basis and limited disclosures are made on a semi-annual basis.
+The full Pillar 3 disclosure is made on an annual basis and limited disclosures are made on a semi-annual and quarterly basis.
 The full Pillar 3 disclosures are published on the date the RBCEL financial statements are published or as soon as possible thereafter.

-The full Pillar 3 disclosures have been prepared in accordance with Part 8 of the CRR and associated PRA supervisory rules, regulatory standards and the Company's formal policies and internal processes, systems and controls.
+The full Pillar 3 disclosures have been prepared in accordance with the PRA rulebook, regulatory standards and the Company's formal policies and internal processes, systems and controls.
 CRR compliance section summarises the relevant articles and associated disclosures.
 The full Pillar 3 disclosures have been approved by the Company's Board of Directors.